albruevich/Text-Quest-Editor/README.md

 ## Core Idea

-Creating a quest is based on three key elements: parameters, locations and transitions.
+Creating a quest is built on three key elements: parameters, locations, and transitions.

 1. Creating and editing parameters
 2. Creating and editing locations
 3. Creating and editing transitions between locations
-4. Influence of locations and transitions on parameters
+4. The influence of locations and transitions on parameters
 5. Conditions for displaying transitions depending on parameters

 ---